yasasgit/thirasara/README.md

 ## Getting Started

-To get started with the Agriculture Management System, please follow the installation instructions and refer to the documentation provided in the respective folders for agricultural offices/officers and farmers.
+To get started with the Agriculture Management System, please follow the installation instructions and refer to the documentation provided in the respective folders for agricultural officers and farmers.

 ## Contributing

 Contributions to the Agriculture Management System are welcome!
 If you have any ideas, suggestions, or bug reports, please submit them via the issue tracker.
 Additionally, pull requests for new features and improvements are highly appreciated.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to modify and use the code according to the terms of the license.

 ## Acknowledgements